Put your skills to use, gain valuable field experience, earn money and have fun while doing it.

-Vanguard is hiring writers and reporters for our News, International and Opinion sections.
+Vanguard is always hiring writers and reporters for our News, International, Arts and Culture, Science and Technology and Opinion sections.
+We also hire copy-editors, designers and multimedia contributors.
 We are willing to train inexperienced applicants who demonstrate writing proficiency and a desire to learn journalistic skills.

 Reporters and writers for Vanguard provide important news, information, events and entertainment to the PSU community, gain a strong journalistic foundation and build a portfolio of paid published work.

 Contributors are paid per article published.
 Article pay ranges from $25–70 depending on word count and level of reporting.
-For detailed pay grades, visit pdx.edu/student-media/compensation.
+For detailed pay grades, visit PSU’s student media payment page.

 Job duties include, but not limited to:

 -Receiving and matching contributor invoices.